 6.15.1 Applicability to language

+The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.15 is applicable to Fortran .
 This vulnerability is applicable to Fortran for integer values.
 Some processors have an option to detect this vulnerability at run time.

 6.15.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.15.5

 Use the intrinsic procedure selected_int_kind to select an integer kind value that will be adequate for all anticipated needs.

 Use compiler options where available to detect during execution when an integer value overflows.